richardcpeterson/multiselect/README.md

 * show (slideDown) : show effect.
 * hide (slideUp) : hide effect.
 * dividerLocation (0.6) : the ratio of the size of the left column versus the right column.
-* selectedContainerOnRight : controls which side the selected container is on.
+* selectedContainerOnLeft : controls which side the selected container is on.
 * width (null) : width of widget.
 * height (null) : height of widget.
 * nodeComparator : the function for comparing nodes.